16 Best Payroll Programs for Accountants in 2026 — Top Picks

 - For Pre Seed and Seed Stage Startups: These clients prioritize simplicity, affordability, and founder friendly support.
 They don’t need all the bells and whistles of an enterprise system.
 A streamlined US payroll platform built for startups is often the best choice, helping them manage W 2 employees and 1099 contractors efficiently.
 For these clients, consider exploring a modern platform like Bolto Payroll.

 - For Companies Scaling Globally: Clients hiring engineers or other staff in countries like India, Latin America, or Eastern Europe need a global payroll and EOR provider.
 Look for payroll programs for accountants that handle international compliance, local labor laws, and multi currency payments without requiring your client to set up foreign legal entities.
-For regional nuances, see our guide to hiring employees vs. contractors in India — legal and tax implications.
+The challenges of global payroll, from regulatory compliance to data consolidation, require specialized solutions.
+For regional nuances, see our guide on the legal and tax implications of hiring employees vs. contractors in India.

 - For Established SMBs: These clients may need more robust HR features, such as benefits administration, 401k, and time tracking.
 A unified HR and payroll platform is often the most efficient option for them.